albarqounilab/MRIQT/README.md

 ## Disclaimer
 The code has been cleaned and polished for the sake of clarity and reproducibility, and even though it has been checked thoroughly, it might contain bugs or mistakes.
 Please do not hesitate to open an issue to inform of any problem you may find within this repository.

+## Compliance with ethical standards.
+This study was performed in line with the principles of the Declaration of Helsinki.
+Approval was granted by the Ethics Committee of UniBonn (Ethics Nr.
+167/22).